 About Royal Palace of Madrid

-Visitors to the Royal Palace of Madrid can view the armour and weaponry of the Kings of Spain in the Royal Armoury, the Royal Pharmacy and several fascinating rooms such as that of Charles III and his Hall of Mirrors and the Throne Room.
+Visitors to the Royal Palace of Madrid can view the armour and weaponry of the Kings of Spain in the Royal Armoury – housing weapons and armour worn by the kings and royals of Spain since the 13th century – the Royal Pharmacy and several fascinating rooms such as that of Charles III, including his Hall of Mirrors and the Throne Room.

 Discover the best Historic Sites in Spain, from Seville Cathedral to Girona Arab Baths and more, includes an interactive map of Spanish cultural locations and monuments.